Deep Brain Reorienting (DBR) Trauma Therapist in Tucson

 Are you wondering whether healing from trauma is possible?
 Have you tried therapy before but it didn’t work?
 Do you feel like you’re a hopeless case?
 Are you carrying so much internal pain that you can’t figure out where to start?
 If so, we’ll likely be a good match.
 Keep reading to see if you’d like to embark on your healing journey together.

-As a Christian and disciple of Jesus, I am comfortable with the integration of the Christian faith and worldview into counseling, including the application of Biblical principles, if, and only if, you request this from me.
-I provide the same quality of trauma therapy whether we align in your faith and worldview or differ completely.
+As a Christian and follower of Jesus, I am comfortable with the integration of the Christian faith and worldview into counseling, including spiritual warfare and the application of Biblical principles, if – and only if, -you request this from me.
+I provide the same quality trauma therapy whether we align in our faith and worldview or differ completely.
 I welcome clients from all faith backgrounds and from all walks of life and think you’ll find me to be a humble and compassionate, and accepting of all that makes you, well you.
-I am the founder and owner of Joshua Tree Counseling, a unique group counseling collective in Tucson.

-AZ Licensed Professional Counselor LPC-20943
+AZ LPC-20943

-AZ Approved Clinical Supervisor 52806
+AZ Approved Clinical Supervisor

 Certified Personality Disorder Treatment Provider (C-PD)